-The Corky Sea Finger Briareum asbestinum, often called the Purple Corky Finger, has a beauty all its own.
-This finger-like gorgonian grows over other gorgonians to form its shape.
-Found in the Western Atlantic Ocean, they inhabit all areas of the reef in conditions with both pristinely pure waters as well as nutrient rich waters.
+The Briareum genus is found in both the Atlantic and Pacific Oceans.
+These finger-like gorgonians grow over other gorgonians to form their shape.
+The Corky Sea Fingers are found in the Western Atlantic Ocean.
+They inhabit all areas of the reef in conditions with both pristinely pure waters as well as nutrient rich waters.
 They are the most collected gorgonian species since they are commonly found in shallow waters only knee deep.
-Some common names they are known for are Purple Corky Finger, Moss Coral, Caribbean Corky Finger, Sea Stalk Briareum, and Deadman's Finger.
+Some other common names they are known by are Sea Stalk Briareum, Deadman's Finger, Caribbean Corky Finger, Moss Coral, Corky Finger Gorgonian, and Encrusting Gorgonian.

 To learn more about these fascinating Octocorals see:

 What Are Gorgonians?
 Types of Gorgonians, Sea Fans and Sea Whips

 Corky Sea Fingers need a few things to stay alive and healthy in captivity.
 The tank should be 50 gallons at least and 24" or deeper.
 If there will be other corals, protect them from your spreading gorgonian by making a "rock island" in the middle of the sand.
 Also use media to help keep their toxins under control so they do not kill other corals.
 Corky Sea Fingers do need decent water quality, moderate turbulent water movement, temps between 68 and 75˚F (20 to 24˚C) and moderate to strong light.
 Fish waste will add to the nutrients they take from the water as well as stirring the sand and at times, feeding live phytoplankton.
 Some aquarists say they do not need food, just strong light, however with moderate light, they may need some very tiny particulate foods.

 - Minimum Tank Size: 50 gal (189 L)

 - Aquarist Experience Level: Beginner